vonmillhausen/sf2000/README.md

 ---

 ## Version History
 20230511 - 1.6: Added a quick note about the display panel to the Hardware section, and added a new section for Emulators, including an incredible collection of ROM notes for Arcade thanks to `adcockm#8175`!
-Also added a "silent" background music file for download, and a table of contents (this page is getting fairly long 😅)
+Also added a "silent" background music file for download, and a table of contents (this page is getting fairly long 😅).
+Added a `favicon.ico` to get rid of that one annoying console error.

 20230510 - 1.5: Added additional detail to the Hardware section about the buttons, d-pad, thumb-stick, battery, and wireless controller support.